-Minnesota State Grant

-Postsecondary Child Care Grant

-State Work Study

-Minnesota GI Bill

-Minnesota Indian Scholarship Program
+Minnesota State Grant Postsecondary Child Care Grant (CHANGE MADE FOR 2015-16) State Work Study Minnesota GI Bill Minnesota Indian Scholarship Program

-The standards a student needs to meet in order to be considered a Minnesota resident are the same for all OHE programs listed above.
+The standards a student needs to meet in order to be considered a Minnesota resident are the same for all OHE programs listed above EXCEPT 2015-16 CHANGE-Regarding ONLY the CCG program, if an applicant's spouse is a resident of Minnesota, the applicant is also considered to meet the residency standard.

 To participate in the Public Safety Officer's Survivor Grant or the SELF program, a student who is attending a Minnesota postsecondary educational institution does not need to be a Minnesota resident.